jiahao2333/YOUChat_Proxy/usage.md

 Use the `https_proxy` env to set custom proxy.
 Refer to https://www.npmjs.com/package/proxy-from-env for detail.

+# Deploy on Linux

+Docker is highly recommended, please use the Dockerfile.

 # Change model

 Change `AI_MODEL` env to switch between models.